oremnirv/radiology_expertise/README.md

 (a) runs my analysis, and (b) makes the key analysis outputs readily available as inputs for generic downstream processes.

+## Results and insights

+Please see pdf Report.

 ### Warnings